Oyelowo/kubernetes-kafka-kraft-grpc/kraft-mode-kafka-on-kubernetes-main/README.md

 Resources for a tutorial that covers running KRaft mode Kafka v3.0.0 on a Minikube-based Kubernetes cluster.

-1. Get into one of the kafka pods
+1. Get into one of the kafka pods in namespace - kafka-kraft `kubectl exec -it kafka-0 -n kafka-kraft -- /bin/bash` if in default namespace, below should suffice
 `kubectl exec -it kafka-0 -- /bin/bash`

-2. Create
+1. Create
 `kafka-topics.sh --create --topic test --partitions 3 --replication-factor 3 --bootstrap-server localhost:9092`

 3. Check the configuration